isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution119.md

 ---
-title: Secure Locking System for Access Control
+title: The locking system leverages on functional elements of a lockset and the latest technologies to meet enterprise application demands.
+Solution helps to improve existing solution where reliable and flexible multiple access control is required for the secured spaces.
+The secure element provides tamper-proof security and stores all type of sensitive information.
+Solution leverages on industry standard encryption technologies.
+Grant support 80% of cost of equipment, up to $16,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution119
 ---

 ### Description

-The locking system leverages on functional elements of a lockset and the latest technologies to meet enterprise application demands.
-Solution helps to improve existing solution where reliable and flexible multiple access control is required for the secured spaces.

-The secure element provides tamper-proof security and stores all type of sensitive information.
-Solution leverages on industry standard encryption technologies.

-Grant support: 80% of cost of equipment, up to $16,000 grant

 ### Details of Solution